Lawrence Bittaker and Roy Norris: Search of San Gabriel Mountains

 Norris agreed to return to the San Gabriel Mountains to search for the bodies of the girls to whose abduction and murder he had confessed to assisting in.
 In each instance, Norris brought detectives to the area where he and Bittaker had disposed of their victims' bodies.
 Despite extensive searches of the areas where he stated the bodies of Schaefer and Hall had been discarded, their bodies were never found.
-On February 9, 1980, the skeletalized bodies of Lamp and Gilliam were found at the bottom of a canyon, alongside a dry river bed.
+On February 9, 1980, the skeletonized bodies of Lamp and Gilliam were found at the bottom of a canyon, alongside a dry river bed.
 The bodies were scattered over an area measuring hundreds of feet in diameter.
 An ice pick was still lodged in the skull of Gilliam; the skull of Lamp bore multiple indentations—evidence of the numerous hammer blows Norris had stated he inflicted.

 In February 1980, Norris and Bittaker were formally charged with the murders of the five girls.
 At the arraignment, Bittaker was denied bail, whereas Norris's bail was set at $10,000.
 Within one month of his being charged with murder, Norris had accepted a plea bargain in which he would testify against Bittaker in return for the prosecution agreeing not to seek the death penalty against him.